 - Can the action be bounded and tested?
 If yes, a single AI agent may be appropriate.

-- Can a wrong action create business, legal, financial, or customer risk?
+- Can a wrong action create business, legal, financial, safety, or customer risk?
 If yes, add approval gates and observability before autonomy.

 - Is the workflow already stable?
 If no, fix the process before automating it.